 Susana di Palma

-Artistic Director
+Founder and Advising Artistic Director

 Having studied Spanish dance and flamenco since childhood, Susana di Palma continued her apprenticeship with maestros such as Ciro, Manolo Marin, Manolete, Carmen Mora, and Merche Esmeralda.
 She performed throughout Spain in tablaos and with companies such as La Singla.
 In 1982, she founded Zorongo Flamenco Dance Theatre in Minneapolis.
 Zorongo’s mission has been to create innovative theater works that expand on traditional flamenco to reflect on controversial contemporary issues.

-Di Palma’s full-length theater-flamenco ballets include Flor, Garden of Names, Gernika, Sadja, First, I Dream, La Virtud Negra, Encuentros, Tales of the Black Legend, Zorro in the Land of the Yellow-Breasted Woodpecker, Convivir, and Los Caprichos among others.
-Her works have been presented at New York’s Joyce Theater, Miami’s Florida Dance Festival, St. Paul’s O’Shaughnessy Theater’s “Women of Substance Series,” and the Walker Art Center among other venues.
+Di Palma’s full-length theater-flamenco ballets include Flor, Garden of Names, Gernika, Sadja, First, I Dream, La Virtud Negra, Encuentros, Tales of the Black Legend, Zorro in the Land of the Yellow-Breasted Woodpecker, Convivir, and Los Caprichos, among others.
+Her works have been presented at New York’s Joyce Theater, Miami’s Florida Dance Festival, St. Paul’s O’Shaughnessy Theater’s “Women of Substance Series,” and the Walker Art Center, among other venues.
 She choreographed Lorca’s Blood Wedding for the Guthrie Theater and Bethany Lutheran College.

 In 2012, she was a curator for the Walker Art Center’s “Choreographers’ Evening.”
-In 2016 she was invited to choreography Pica, a work on Picasso for the New York company, Noche Flamenco.
+In 2016 she was invited to choreograph Pica, a work on Picasso for the New York company, Noche Flamenco.
 Pica was performed on their national tour and at the Brooklyn Academy of Music.
 She has introduced new work for the past seven seasons at Cowles Center for the Performing Arts in Minneapolis.
 Her Lorca’s Women won the Sage Award for Most Outstanding Choreography.
-In 2018 she choreographed and danced in Mill City Opera’s Carmen.
-In 2017-18 di Palma recreated two works that speak to today’s contemporary concerns her children’s puppet show Tra Ti Ti Tran Tran Toro about immigration and Garden of Names on political “disappeared.”
+In 2018, she choreographed and danced in Mill City Opera’s Carmen.
+In 2017-18 di Palma recreated two works that speak to today’s contemporary concerns: her children’s puppet show Tra Ti Ti Tran Tran Toro about immigration and Garden of Names on political “disappeared.”

-“Di Palma, who founded Zorongo Flamenco in 1982, remains the most tantalizing dancer to watch, with a passion so fierce that smoke emanates from her” - Mpls StarTribune, July 2015
+Di Palma, who founded Zorongo Flamenco in 1982, remains the most tantalizing dancer to watch, with a passion so fierce that smoke emanates from her” - Mpls StarTribune, July 2015

-“Susana di Palma’s sense of defiance is ferocious, enigmatic, poignant…” – Seattle Times
+Susana di Palma’s sense of defiance is ferocious, enigmatic, poignant…” – Seattle Times